orels1/shaders.orels.sh/src/pages/docs/toon/v2/index.md

 - Sharpness: Controls the sharpness of the rim light.
 If set to 1 - will become a flat color with a sharp edge instead of a smooth gradient
 - Threshold: Controls how much the rim light will be offset by the light direction.
 1 - Will only show up in the areas hit by the light, 0 - will show up everywhere
 - Attenuation: Controls how much the rimlight will be visible in shadowed areas.
 0 - always visible
+- Normal Map Influence: Controls how much the rim light is affected by the normal map.
+Setting it to 0 will make your rim light only follow the mesh surface

 ## Rim Shadow